 A huge pyramid-shaped terraformer rose from the woodland beyond the spaceport, belching a plume of snow-bearing clouds into the air.
 Artorius shivered and pulled his coat tighter.
 He had come to watch the spaceplanes roaring in and out of the terminal, but the sudden influx of snow took him by surprise and he had got no further than the statue.
 He was still close enough to see the crowd outside the spaceport ahead, but a mobile Gods of Avalon broadcast transport blocked his view and it was difficult to see what was going on.

 As he watched the distant commotion, a sudden movement from the nearby trees caught his attention.
 His eyes widened as a large brown bear ambled into the open and paused to sniff the air.
-The surrounding countryside was thick forest all the way to the distant rugged Black Mountains and alive with birds and beasts both real and robotic.
-Flora and fauna introduced from Earth had taken to the far-flung moon particularly well, but that had not stopped the Avalon Broadcasting Corporation from introducing a bizarre menagerie of cybernetic creatures to the mix.
-Contestants arriving on the moon for the holovid game show found themselves facing a huge variety of legendary beasts, from cave-dwelling stainless-steel serpents to fiery mechanical dragons, all controlled by the votes of a blood-thirsty audience back home.
+The surrounding countryside, a thick forest that stretched all the way to the distant rugged Black Mountain, was alive with birds and beasts both real and robotic.
+Flora and fauna introduced from Earth had taken to this part of the far-flung moon particularly well, but that had not stopped the Avalon Broadcasting Corporation from introducing a bizarre menagerie of cybernetic creatures to the mix.
+Contestants arriving for the holovid games found themselves facing a huge variety of legendary beasts, from cave-dwelling stainless-steel serpents to fiery mechanical dragons, all controlled by the votes of a blood-thirsty audience back home.

 "What's going on?" he asked, as the bear approached.